jimb-cc/lb/README.md

 I tend to run about 10 containers in parallel, but you can scale this up or down as needed.

+you can also use the environment variable MAXNUMFRIENDS to influence how many friends a player can randomly be given.
+Note, every update to a player will just assign a bunch of new random friends.
+There is nothing smart or clever about this.  `-e MAXNUMFRIENDS=20` the default has been set at 10 (this is useful for reducing the size of the dataset)

 # Output
 The documents generated look like this:
 ```